New Provider Payer Partnerships for Mass Health

 The landscape in our community will likely be changing for 2018 enrollment with fewer Medicaid Managed Care Organization options and perhaps multiple new ACO options for patients.
 Primary care providers can participate in only one ACO, so patients will likely choose our ACO in order to stay with their current PCP.
 As with the Medicare Pioneer ACO, providers will share risk on managing total medical expense and quality for enrollees, but through the close partnership with NHP, there will also be new opportunities for shared decision making on programs and funding for initiatives.

-Under the leadership of Dr. Pracha Eamranond, Lawrence General Senior Vice President, Medical Affairs and Population Health, and Dr. Joseph Gravel, GLFHC CMO, a clinical integration committee has begun identifying needs of the population and ways to address them.
+Under the leadership of Pracha Eamranond, MD, LGH Senior Vice President of Medical Affairs and Population Health, and Joseph Gravel, MD, GLFHC Senior Vice President, Chief Medical Officer, a clinical integration committee has begun identifying needs of the population and ways to address them.
 Some of the key aspects that will lead to success in improving the efficient care of the Medicaid population include keeping care local, developing primary care supports in care management and to meet quality metrics, cross-community collaboration for behavioral health, substance abuse and other services, health information integration, guidelines for appropriate use of home health and PCA services, physician and patient engagement.
 The work the PHO has done to define a local specialist and post-acute network, focus on key quality improvement areas, develop important use cases for information integration and promote PCP-Specialist collaboration has been foundational for moving into the Medicaid ACO environment.
 Stay tuned for more information during the next few months on our Medicaid ACO efforts.